Rajinder Singh (brigadier): Maha Vir Chakra

 On 30 December 1949, for his act of gallantry in Jammu and Kashmir, Rajinder Singh was posthumously awarded India's first Maha Vir Chakra.
-His wife, Ram Dei, received the medal from Army Chief Field Marshall K.M.
+His wife, Ram Dei, received the medal from Army Chief Field Marshal K.M.
 Cariappa.
 The citation reads:

 Immediately after the partition of the Indian Sub continent in 1947, thousands of raiders assisted by Pakistani regulars invaded the State of Jammu & Kashmir all along its border.
 The Jammu & Kashmir State Forces, stretched along a 550-mile long border deployed in penn-packets with limited arms, ammunition and supplies, without road communications, and heavily-outnumbered, fought tenaciously holding on to their positions.
 Kohla-Domel garrison fell to the invaders on 22 October 1947.
 The fate of the Valley as of the whole State hung precariously on a slender thread.